sayeh1994/starter-hugo-academic3/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Intern in Computer Vision
+role: PhD candidate in Computer Vision

 # Organizations/Affiliations to show in About widget
 organizations: